How To Deplete Glycogen Stores

 When it comes to fueling high-intensity workouts, glycogen is your main fuel source.

-It's our reserve energy that we store in our muscles and liver.
-The moment you need to sprint, lift weights, or do anything physically intense, is the moment you start using glycogen.
+It's our reserve energy stored in muscles and the liver.
+The moment you need to sprint, lift weights, or do anything physically intense is the moment you start using glycogen.

-But, what happens when these stores run low?
-Is there a way how to tell if glycogen is depleted?
+But what happens when these stores run low?
+How can you tell if glycogen stores are depleted?

 As far as “how to tell if glycogen is depleted” goes … those are the main signs.